 Analyze the SQL performance impact of SQL tuning and other system changes by using SQL Performance Analyzer.

-To learn how to use SQL Performance Analyzer, see Oracle Database Testing Guide.
+To learn how to use SQL Performance Analyzer, see Oracle Database Real Application Testing User's Guide.

 Repeat these steps until all high-load SQL statements are tuned for greatest efficiency.

-This section lists and describes common performance problems found in databases.
-By following the Oracle performance method, you should be able to avoid these problems in an Oracle Database instance.
+This section lists and describes common performance problems found in Oracle databases.
+By following the Oracle performance method, you should be able to avoid these problems.
 If you experience these problems, then repeat the steps in the Oracle performance method, as described in "Using the Oracle Performance Method", or consult the appropriate section that addresses these problems:

 Is the application performing poorly because the system is CPU-bound?
 Performance problems caused by CPU bottlenecks are diagnosed by ADDM, as described in Chapter 3, "Automatic Database Performance Monitoring".
-You can also identify CPU bottlenecks by using the Performance page in Cloud Control, as described in "Monitoring CPU Utilization".
+You can also identify CPU bottlenecks by using the Performance page in Enterprise Manager, as described in "Monitoring CPU Utilization".

 Undersized memory structures

 Are the Oracle memory structures such as the System Global Area (SGA), Program Global Area (PGA), and buffer cache adequately sized?
 Performance problems caused by undersized memory structures are diagnosed by ADDM, as described in Chapter 3, "Automatic Database Performance Monitoring".
-You can also identify memory usage issues by using the Performance page in Cloud Control, as described in "Monitoring Memory Utilization".
+You can also identify memory usage issues by using the Performance page in Enterprise Manager, as described in "Monitoring Memory Utilization".

 I/O capacity issues

 Is the I/O subsystem performing as expected?
 Performance problems caused by I/O capacity issues are diagnosed by ADDM, as described in Chapter 3, "Automatic Database Performance Monitoring".
-You can also identify disk I/O issues by using the Performance page in Cloud Control, as described in "Monitoring Disk I/O Utilization".
+You can also identify disk I/O issues by using the Performance page in Oracle Enterprise Manager, as described in "Monitoring Disk I/O Utilization".

 Suboptimal use of Oracle Database by the application

 Is the database performing suboptimally due to a high degree of concurrent activities in the database?
-A high degree of concurrent activities might result in contention for shared resources that can manifest in the form of locks or waits for buffer cache.
+A high degree of concurrent activities might result in contention for shared resources that can manifest in the forms of locks or waits for buffer cache.
 Performance problems caused by concurrency issues are diagnosed by ADDM, as described in Chapter 3, "Automatic Database Performance Monitoring".
-You can also identify concurrency issues by using Top Sessions in Cloud Control, as described in "Monitoring Top Sessions".
+You can also identify concurrency issues by using Top Sessions in Enterprise Manager, as described in "Monitoring Top Sessions".